nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 | 75 | 1 | | |
 | 75 | 2 | | |
 | 75 | 3 | | |

+Note that, since we are introducing errors artificially, retransmissions happen when packets get dropped at the sender, and duplicates are triggered when ACKs are dropped at the receiver.

 Extended activity
 -----------------